aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

       M3Agg[M3 Aggregator]
       M3 -.-> M3Agg

 In the above diagram, the M3 service contains both M3DB and M3 Coordinator.
-If you're planning for longer retentions, the M3 aggregator can help reduce the volume of time series data stored by using variable data point resolutions.
 The service integration between M3DB + M3 Coordinator and M3 Aggregator brings unaggregated metrics from M3 Coordinator to M3 Aggregator.
+While you can do aggregation without an M3 Aggregator node, a dedicated metrics aggregator can help reduce the volume of time series data stored by using variable data point resolutions.
+This is especially true if you want the ability to automatically roll-up data over time.
+For example, to aggregate all IoT metrics from the last two months into 10-minute points.

 Let's cook!
 -----------